Increase your chess rating: 3 things that will increase your rating

 3. Study basic themes of the attack on the king:

-- Same side castled king attack
+- The same side castled king attack

-- Opposite side castled king attack
+- The opposite side castled king attack

 - Un-castled king attack